Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Install Cameras

-If you have a particular problem dog and you want to catch them red-handed, there’s nothing like having visual proof.
-You can tell the dog to scurry away yourself; there are even cameras that allow you to speak into them like an intercom.
+If you have a problem dog and you want to catch them red-handed, there’s nothing like having visual proof.
+You can tell the dog to scurry away yourself since some cameras allow you to speak into them like an intercom.

 Outdoor CCTV security camera installed at fence of house backyard garden.